 Marijuana is one of the most widely used drugs in America.
-According to the National Institute on Drug Abuse, about 9% of people who use marijuana become addicted, meaning they cannot stop using it even if it is having negative effects on health, finances, relationships, or career.
+According to the National Institute on Drug Abuse, about 9% of people who use marijuana become dependent on or addicted, meaning they cannot stop using it even if it is having negative effects on health, finances, relationships, or career.

 While marijuana addiction isn’t associated with overdose death like other drugs, it can have serious side effects.
-Here are 7 signs you may have a problem with marijuana.
+Here are five signs you may have a problem with marijuana.

 You Lose Interest in Activities

-Marijuana can negatively affect your motivation or decisions, and can cause the loss of interest in the social and recreational activities that you once enjoyed.
+Marijuana can negatively affect your motivation or decision making, and can cause the loss of interest in the social and recreational activities that you once enjoyed.
 If you’re losing interest in setting and achieving goals, this could be a sign that you are addicted to marijuana.

 Your Relationships are Suffering

-If you’re putting less effort into your friendships, family, or romantic relationships because of marijuana use, that is a sign of addiction.
+If you’re putting less effort into your friendships, family, or romantic relationships because of marijuana use, that is a sign of a use disorder.
 You may find yourself pulling away from people who disapprove of your using the drug, and you might choose the drug over their concern.

 You Have Developed Withdrawal Symptoms

-People who are addicted to marijuana may notice withdrawal symptoms whenever they stop using it.
+People who are dependent on marijuana may notice withdrawal symptoms whenever they stop using it.
 These symptoms can include: